 Red River Hospital provides assessments 24 hours a day, 7 days a week, free of charge.
 These assessments are conducted by a licensed professional and then reviewed by another licensed team member or a supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians will be contacted and the admissions process will begin.
 Our dedicated psychiatric staff and multidisciplinary treatment team provide medical management and various therapies designed to encompass all of the needs of all of our patients.
 We utilize a variety of therapeutic techniques as part of our inpatient care, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who are struggling with suicidal ideation, but are also dependent upon substances, detox marks the beginning of the therapeutic process.
 To learn more about this process, please see our detoxification page.

 Medication Management: Medications like antidepressants or antianxiety agents are likely to be used as part of the treatment process for helping people with suicidal ideation.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any changes that may be necessary.

 Group therapy: Red River’s inpatient programs are group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, and medication management.
-In our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+In our geriatric unit, additional groups and activities are held in order to assist in reality orientation.